 Looking for a Place to Start?
-Here Are Our Three Favorite Choices
+Here Are Our Four Favorite Choices

 If you’re still not sure where to start, we’ll share three of the hosts we regularly work with and explain why we chose them.
 As mentioned above, we haven’t received any compensation whatsoever for linking to these hosts.
 They are simply the companies we generally have good experiences with, and they’re all optimized for WordPress.

 Our first choice is an obvious one.
 WPEngine promises WordPress optimization in its name.
 It has a great reputation for security and offers a wide range of agency-friendly features.

 Some of the benefits that this hosting service offers include fully managed hosting, daily backups, and regular malware scans.
 Higher-priced bundles also include 24/7 phone support, which is worth the price if you plan on hosting a large number of sites using the service.

 WPEngine is not the cheapest option out there, but in our experience, the service is well worth the price.
 They have data centers located throughout North America, East Asia, Europe, and Australia.

 Cloudways has been a great option for Custom Web Applications.
 Recently it has been growing traffic with its newly introduced Managed WordPress Hosting.
 Cloudways provides you the option to choose from your preferred cloud providers such as Digital Ocean, Google, AWS, etc, as well as provides complete managed WordPress hosting features with few clicks.
 Moreover, there are no limitations on the number of sites that can be hosted.